 We invited a few fellow bloggers to contribute with some of the most famous Californian landmarks to produce the best information possible.

 Famous Landmarks In California – Los Angeles

-One of the most famous landmarks in California is undoubtedly the Hollywood Sign overlooking the neighborhood Hollywood in the world-renowned city Los Angeles.
+One of the most famous landmarks in California is undoubtedly the Hollywood Sign overlooking the neighborhood of Hollywood in the world-renowned city of Los Angeles.